Babies’ brains grow faster in the first three years of life than at any other time.

 Over 3,000 individuals in Boston neighborhoods and across the Commonwealth were served

-106 parents participated in 12 different parenting education programs offered by FNC in Dorchester, Roslindale, and Allston-Brighton over the course of the year—on topics such as social-emotional development, early literacy, parenting, and children's brain development.
+70 parents participated in additional multi-session parenting education programs offered by FNC in Dorchester, Roslindale, and Allston-Brighton—on topics such as social-emotional development, early literacy, parenting, and children's brain development.

 Families in all programs benefitted from referrals to resources such as diaper pantries, ongoing home visiting, housing services, ESOL, Head Start, Early Intervention, and WIC.